-The AIRR-C standard germline sets published in OGRDB use a new naming scheme described in our poster.
+The AIRR-C standard germline sets published in OGRDB use a new naming scheme: please see this poster for details.
 Because the format of these names may not be compatible with all current pipeline tools, we have released receptor-germline-tools: utilities that can convert to more compatible subgroup-identifier-allele form.
-If you have issues using the germline sets in your… Continue reading Tools for working with germline sets
+If you have issues using the germline sets… Continue reading Tools for working with germline sets

 VDJbase now provides AIRR-seq study metadata that follows the MiAIRR schema.
 For those studies that are listed in the iReceptor gateway, the metadata reflects that served by the gateway.
 For other studies, the metadata provided by VDJbase has been converted to MiAIRR attributes.
 This means that there are many more columns to choose from on… Continue reading MiAIRR metadata in VDJbase